src-d/landing/CONTRIBUTING.md

 ### Preview the documentation site

-It can be seen the landing _"as it would be a documentation site"_.
-To do so, it is needed to run:
+Since the Landing repository is used as a blueprint for every documentation site as served by [src-d/docs](https://github.com/src-d/docs), the Landing can be used to generate a _"documentation like"_ site; To do so, it is needed to run:
 ```shell
 make develop-documentation
 ```